aws/s2n-quic/examples/jumbo-frame/README.md

     let io = s2n_quic::provider::io::Default::builder()
         .with_receive_address(address)?
         // Specify that the endpoint should try to use frames up to 9001 bytes.
-        // This is the maximum mtu that most ec2 instances will support.
+        // This is the maximum MTU that most ec2 instances will support.
         // https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html
         .with_max_mtu(9001)?
         // high throughput jumbo frame scenarios often benefit from larger socket